deanwampler/Contract4J5/contract4j5/README.txt

 some of the substitutions that are made.

-*** Some common expression errors have "canned" strings defined for them in org.contract4j5.interpreter.ExpressionInterpreter.java Most of the heavy lifting of expression evaluation BEFORE sending it to Jexl is done in org.contract4j5.interpreter.ExpressionInterpreterHelper.java The wrapper for Jexl itself is org.contract4j5.interpreter.Jexl.JexlExpressionInterpreter.java
+*** Some common expression errors have "canned" strings defined for them in org.contract4j5.interpreter.ExpressionInterpreter Most of the heavy lifting of expression evaluation BEFORE sending it to Jexl is done in org.contract4j5.interpreter.ExpressionInterpreterHelper The wrapper for Jexl itself is org.contract4j5.interpreter.Jexl.JexlExpressionInterpreter

 ----- Configuring the Behavior

-For this v0.5.0 release, the behavior of Contract4J5 can only be configured through API calls.
-Some limited support for configuration using property files is planned for subsequent release.
-Most of the previous support for property file configuration and the ad hoc "configurator" used previously have been deprecated and won't be supported further (unless interest is high enough...).
+The v0.6.0 release greatly expanded the options for configuring Contract4J5.
-We believe you should use a standard mechanism like Spring's Dependency Injection (DI) rather than have to manage yet another proprietary "wiring" approach.
+In addition to the previous support for configuration through API calls, you can now customize most behavior using property files and also using Spring dependency injection.
+Besides setting properties such as which types of tests to enable, whether or not to print the stack trace when contracts fail, etc., you can also specify your own classes to satisfy particular dependencies (e.g., the expression interpreter).

-However, Contract4J5 will use reasonable defaults if you don't do any wiring.
+We recommend using a standard mechanism like Spring's Dependency Injection (DI) for nontrivial configuration.
+(See the Spring example that is part of this release.)
+However, for simple property configuration, property files are fine; see the unit test PropertiesConfiguratorTest.java in the org.contract4j5.configurator.test package for examples.

-An example of using Spring DI for configuration is planned for a subsequent release before v1.0 final.
-This release demonstrates using API calls to configure Contract4J5 through a test support class, ManualSetup in test/org/contract4j5/test/ManualSetup.java.
-It is in most of the test cases.
+Note that Contract4J5 will use reasonable defaults if you don't do any configuration.

-ManualSetup.enableContracts() shows how to enable or disable contract tests application-wide using the API:
+Here are some API examples.
+Note that the wiring API changed significantly for the v0.6.0 release.

   import org.contract4j5.aspects.Contract4J;
   ...
-  Contract4J.setEnabled(Contract4J.TestType.Pre,   true);
+  Contract4J.getInstance().setEnabled(Contract4J.TestType.Pre,   true);
-  Contract4J.setEnabled(Contract4J.TestType.Post,  true);
+  Contract4J.getInstance().setEnabled(Contract4J.TestType.Post,  true);
-  Contract4J.setEnabled(Contract4J.TestType.Invar, true);
+  Contract4J.getInstance().setEnabled(Contract4J.TestType.Invar, true);

 This example turns on all three test types.